-Often we tend to keep old files in our systems which are of no use.
+Often we tend to keep old files in our systems that are of no use.
 But it is crucial to clear out all the junk files and folders from the system and deactivate unused features such as extensions.

 Validate & Authenticate

-For a business it is critical to cross-check and validate the details of its subscribers so as to filter out the fake ones.
+For a business, it is critical to cross-check and validate the details of its subscribers so as to filter out the fake ones.
 Also, applying 2 factor or multi-factor authentication is also an additional step towards ensuring security.

 Keep an Eye on Expenditures